 Best Sonoma Wineries with a Food and Wine Pairing

-A true farm-to-fork experience, Chalk Hill’s 90-minute Culinary Tour & Tasting starts with an amuse bouche, chardonnay and Hummer tour of the estate’s organically farmed culinary garden.
-There, you’ll see the inspiration for the ensuing four-course, seating tasting set amongst panoramic views of the estate’s 1,300 stunning acres of vineyards and natural wilderness.
-The seated wine and food pairing unfolds on the terrace.
-Executive Chef Alec Graham carefully crafts each dish to complement the glass of red wine with which it’s matched.
-This is a great wine and food pairing in Sonoma County.
-Available Thursday-Sunday at 1 p.m. $105/$85 club members.
+Chalk Hill’s 2-hour Estate & Garden Hummer Tour & Tasting starts with an amuse-bouche and chardonnay on their terrace while learning about the rich history of their estate.
+Ride in style in the Chalk Hill Hummer and tour the estate’s organically farmed culinary garden.
+There, you’ll see the inspiration for the ensuing garden-to-table bites to be enjoyed during a seated tasting set amongst panoramic views of the estate’s 1,300 stunning acres of vineyards and natural wilderness.
+Estate Chef Alec Graham carefully crafts each dish to complement the glass of red wine with which it’s matched.
+“There are so many textures, flavors and colors in our garden,” Graham says.
+“I really enjoy capturing that diversity in each dish for our guests.”
+Available Thursday-Sunday at 10:30 a.m. $85-$105

 DRY CREEK VALLEY

 Located a block off Healdsburg Square, Williamson Wines has something for everyone with an array of food and wine experiences to choose from.
 They’re best known for their Wine & Cheese Fridge Foods tasting, which is free to members, but the Williamsons do employ winery chefs for more elevated experiences too.
 For $50, the Icon Wines Tasting matches plates with Williamson’s finest, small production wines, and lunch is included for an additional $25 per guest.
 The winery also offers a four-course Bistro Lunch on weekdays ($75), as well as other themed lunches and dinners throughout the year.